 We will not accept applications for the following:

 For property purchases applicants must provide a deposit from their own resources.

 Maximum repayment term requirements apply to all loan types.
 The maximum repayment term is 35 years.

 The maximum term may be restricted by the maximum age restrictions.

 The following repayment types are acceptable:

-Offers of advance for purchases (including Transfers of Equity) are valid for a period of six months from the date of application.
+Offers of advance for purchases (including Transfers of Equity) and remortgages are valid for a period of six months from the date of application.

-Offers of advance for remortgages and further advances are valid for a period of four months from the date of application.
+Offers for further advances are valid for a period of four months from the date of application.

 Mortgage offers will not be extended, completion of the mortgage must take place by the mortgage offer expiry date.

 The property must have been owned by the applicant(s) for a minimum period of six months prior to application date, except where the property has been inherited by the new owners.
 Applications to remortgage a property currently used as a main residence on a Buy to Let basis are not acceptable.